CrownBerry/anak-bot/README.md

 group: VK group ID for subscribing
 ```

-Also you need to install some packages via pip (or any other comfortable for you method)
+Also you need to install dependencies:
 ```
-pip3 install vk
-pip3 install python-telegram-bot
-pip3 install python-twitch-client
+pip3 install -r requirements.txt
 ```

 ### Using